 The members of the crews placed first, second and third will be awarded gold, silver and bronze FAI medals.
-The crews placed first to $10^{th}$ will be awarded with FAI diplomas.
-Additional prizes should be awarded at the Organizer's discretion.
+The crews placed 1st to 10th will be awarded with FAI diplomas.
+Additional prizes should be awarded at the Organisers discretion.